Guillaume-Riviere/ALGOSUP_2022_Project_4_Group_A/Documents/functional.md

 ### m.
 Back Outside Deck
 ### n.
 Front Outside Deck

+Front outside deck is before the Entrance.
+It is in the outside of the school.

+The front outside deck have to contain:
+- 1 letter box
+- 1 doorbell
+- 1 bike stand
+- 1 scooter stand

 ### o.
 Amphitheater

 Amphitheater room is 133.90m² and is designed to fit 80 people.